ntutic/json_scrapy/docs/topics/request-response.rst

         .. caution:: Cookies set via the ``Cookie`` header are not considered by the :ref:`cookies-mw`.
-If you need to set cookies for a request, use the :class:`Request.cookies <scrapy.Request>` parameter.
+If you need to set cookies for a request, use the :class:`Request.cookies <jscrapy.Request>` parameter.
 This is a known current limitation that is being worked on.

     :type headers: dict